 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Mississippi During Their Migration This Spring

 Life is unpredictable.
 However, there are a few things you can count on – and the annual spring migration of hummingbirds is one of them.
 So, just when will hummingbirds arrive in Mississippi?
 It won’t be long now!
 Since they don’t migrate in flocks like other birds, their arrival is staggered; however, you’ll likely notice an influx during spring in Mississippi.
 There are even a few things you can do to attract the colorful creatures to your yard.
-Read on for everything you need to know about the hummingbird migration in Mississippi.
+Read on for everything you need to know about the migration of hummingbirds in Mississippi.

 When Will Hummingbirds Arrive In Mississippi